naikymen/pipettin-grbl-alpha/README.md

 Pipetting robotware for laboratory protocol automation.

-> Proper documentation to build this yourself is not yet ready, let us know if you wish to help out.
+> Proper documentation to build this yourself is not yet ready, let us know if you wish to get help, or help out :)

 ![mender1_cdnm_mazinger](doc/media/pics/21_04-en_el_labo/IMG_7441.JPG)